alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

  fun click(by: BySelector) = find(by).click()
 }
 ```
-Usually I place here all device interactions (for example `click`, `find`, `isElementVisible` or `dragAndDrop`).
+Usually I place all device interactions (f.e. `click`, `find`, `isElementVisible` or `dragAndDrop`) here.
 Also it's not a bad idea to store common to all pages constants here.

 ### How to find locators
 Let's talk about locators a bit.
 There are different types of them.
 I recommend to use `By.res`, which creates selector for `resourceId`.
 That's the fastest and the most tolerant to changes type.
 If your app's elements do not have ids, I would ask developers to add them if I were you.
-Only if that's not the case I would use other locators as `By.clazz`, `By.text`, `By.desc` and others.
-But how do we find them?
+Only if that's not the case I would use other locators as `By.clazz`, `By.text`, `By.desc` etc. But how do we find them?

 Actually Android Studio ships with great prebuilt tool - **Layout Inspector**.